Vanderbilt-VR-2025/East/README.md

 “Hope” is the thing with feathers -
-That perches in the soul -
+That perches like a bird in the soul -
-And sings the tune without the words -
+And sings the beautiful tune without the words -
-And never stops - at all -
+And never, ever stops - at all -
-And sweetest - in the Gale - is heard -
+And sweetest - in the Gale Wind - is heard -